ChicoState/djsongmatch-ux/phaseIII/README.md

 Our team also conducted several user tests to receive both qualitative and quantitative feedback from users regarding our user interface.
+First, our team developed prototypes of our app that users could interact with.
+Then, our team selected six (n=6) total participants for our user tests.
+The user tests involved having one member of our team moderate a 30-minute testing session with one of the participants.
+In the sessions, our moderator provided the prototype to the participant and assigned them several tasks to complete by interacting with the prototype.

+During the participant interactions, our moderator encouraged the participant to orally voice their thoughts with every interaction.
+Our moderator took notes of how the participant navigated our app and summarized their thoughts.
+Following each task, our moderator asked the participant to subjectively rate the difficulty of the task on a scale from one to five to gather quantitative data about our interface.

+The actual procedure for the user tests involved more intricacies such as confidentiality of participants.
+For full details regarding the procedure of our user tests, see the [attached protocol PDF](protocol.pdf).

 <!-- !!!
 Describe research methods you used to discover new insights,
 which explains the purpose of each.
 Provide enough detail that someone